 Clara’s beautiful eye

 The amazing thing was, when I tentatively began to share my dismay with the girls, the sisterhood understood instantly.
-And that was surprisingly a great comfort to me.
+It was surprisingly a great comfort to me.

 That despite the diversity of our backgrounds and worldviews and personalities and current situations, women understand the shared bruises of womanhood.
 I was really lucky to have such a supportive group with me during that time.